KeaganSuah/Hackathon-E-Commerce/README.md

 suahkeagan@gmail.com

-Thank you for your support!
+Thank you all for your support!

 ---